 - top-up funding indicator (pupils with special educational needs)

 - post looked after arrangements

-Please note: whilst the summer census does not collect information on classes, ethnicity and SEN type e.g. ASD and SEMH and rank, schools should endeavour to keep this information up to date.
+Please note: whilst the autumn census does not collect information on classes, ethnicity and SEN type e.g. ASD and SEMH and rank, schools should endeavour to keep this information up to date.